MKTG 345: Strategic Brand Management

 Credit Hours: (3)

-This course examines how various marketing functions can work together cohesively to achieve effective marketing communication.
+This course examines how various marketing functions work together cohesively to create compelling brand experiences and achieve effective marketing goals.
 Students learn how marketing actions need to fit together harmoniously to produce “one voice” in a brand or firm’s communication with its audiences.

 Detailed Description of Conduct of the Course

-The following topics will be covered via lectures and experiential exercises: the promotion industry, promotion and IMC planning and strategy, corporate image and branding, the role of various marketing mix elements in the IMC process, the regulatory environment and ethics.
-In addition, students will complete a team project for which they will develop a complete IMC campaign, which includes segmenting the market, positioning a brand, and communicating effectively with consumers.
+The following topics will be covered via lectures and experiential exercises: brand positioning development, brand measurement, and implementation of brand strategy though all elements of the marketing mix.
+The regulatory environment and ethical issues are also considered.
+Students will complete a project for which they will develop a complete brand strategy, which includes segmenting the market, positioning a brand, and communicating the brand effectively with consumers.

 Course Goals and Objectives of the Course